hephaestus-compiler-project/eris-pldi-eval/README.md

   Other: 1
 ```

-The above command reproduces Figure 11,
-which can be found at `data/rootcauses.pdf` in your host machine.
+The generated figure is saved at `figures/rootcauses.pdf` on your host machine.

 ## RQ3: Importance of Type Recovery and Isomorphic Type Shapes (Section 5.4)

 ### Bug-Triggering Variants

-To reproduce Figures 13a and 13b that capture
-the bug-triggering variants per seed,
+To reproduce Figure 13a (Groovy bug-triggering variants per seed), run:
-run the following two commands.

-Command 1 (Figure 13a):

 ```
 eris@afa4de3612b7:~$ python eval-scripts/plot-bug-triggering-variants.py \